 top of page

-"Any other functions" of a Health and Safety Committee must be consistent with consultation requirements of the WHS Act
+"Any other functions" of a Health and Safety Committee must be consistent with requirements of the WHS Act

 Weekly WHS Article 8th March 2023